 Yes, the Superior Hiking Trail takes you through bear country.
 But, also, black bears generally will leave you alone.
 So, if you take the appropriate precautions by using a bear bag/ bin and scent proof bags for scented items, you really don’t need bear spray.

 I tend to err on the side of extreme caution when it comes to bear safety, so it was difficult for me to leave my bear spray behind.
-But, realistically, I felt very safe without it.
+But, realistically, I feel very safe without it.

 Lantern – Left Behind